Landrover360/QuantitativeGenomics2021/README.md

 ### 3. Results visualization

 Run `pwd Results_Visualization.R` to obtain the path location of `Results_Visualization.R` file and copy this path.
-Open `Results_Visualization.R` in Rstudio by clicking open file and then paste the path of to file name.
+Open `Results_Visualization.R` in Rstudio by clicking open file, paste the path of to file name and select `Results_Visualization.R`.

 <img src="https://user-images.githubusercontent.com/11565618/122840830-dee87300-d2c8-11eb-9796-997e00daa0b9.JPG">

+Click session to setup the work directory to source file location.

-Then, run R command to visualize variant frequency across chromesomes, frequency distribution between non-synonymous, synonymous and intronic variant, and allele frequency distribution across race.
+run R commands in `Results_Visualization.R` to visualize variant frequency across chromesomes, frequency distribution between non-synonymous, synonymous and intronic variant, and allele frequency distribution across race.

 ### 4. Run ANNOVAR to analyze a new strain of SARS-CoV-2